EtheaDev/InstantObjects/Readme1st.txt

 A database for storing the business objects can be automatically generated from the defined model via the Database Builder.
-InstantObjects supports databases available via BDE, ADO, InterBase Express, dbExpress, DBISAM, FlashFiler, NexusDb, UIB and Advantage Database Server, plus a native, file-based XML storage.
+InstantObjects supports databases available via BDE, ADO, InterBase Express, dbExpress, DBISAM, FlashFiler, NexusDB, UIB and Advantage Database Server, plus a native, file-based XML storage.

 OBJECT PERSISTENCE

 One of the major issues when developing object-oriented applications is object persistence.
-InstantObjects adresses this issue by providing a powerful persistence mechanism that allows using the most common databases as storage.
+InstantObjects addresses this issue by providing a powerful persistence mechanism that allows using the most common databases as storage.
 Storing and retrieving objects is a simple matter of invoking methods of the common ancestor class, TInstantObject.
 Mapping of objects to and from tables is done automatically